scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ## Learning

 This has reminded me of my time in education.
-I worked on the ‘digital  transformation’ of educations in the 2000s.
+I worked on the ‘digital  transformation’ of education in the 2000s.
 My focus was improving teacher training.
 My team funded  digital tools to help trainee-teachers.
 These tools helped collection of evidence and reflection on experiences.
 I took a module in  the Open University’s postgraduate course in [online and distance learning](http://www.open.ac.uk/postgraduate/qualifications/d36).
 One aspect that I found useful was thinking of learning as several stages, that all need to happen if we’re to genuinely  ‘learn’:

 - concrete experience
 - reflective observation